MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-settings-parent-child-cases.md

 ---
 title: Define settings for parent and child cases (Dynamics 365 for Customer Service) | MicrosoftDocs
 description: Learn to define settings for parent and child cases in Dynamics 365 for Customer Service
-keywords: Parent child cases; Dynamics 365; Customer Service
+keywords: Parent child cases; Dynamics 365; Customer Service; Set parent and child case attributes ;
 author: anjgupta
 applies_to:
   - "Dynamics 365 (online)"